Baptist Church, Ipswich: Second church building

+Subsequent improvements

 Baptist Sunday School had commenced at Ipswich by 1864.
 During 1900 a timber hall for that purpose was built facing Limestone Street on land acquired by the church.
 This building was designed by local architect, George Brockwell Gill.
 Funds for the hall, together with those to enable renovations to the church also carried out in 1900, were raised from bazaars, interest free loans and donations.
 The Ladies Work Society played a prominent role in fundraising through the sale of their craft work.
 In 1924 a manse was opened next to the hall and to the rear of the church.

 After World War I and years of depression when congregation finances were limited, a scheme to substantially renovate the church was put forward in 1937 during the pastoral term of Rev. Gray A Parker.
 By the following year the remodelled church was complete, its "futuristic and perpendicular" facade in an Art Deco style that was popular between the world wars but unusual in churches.
 The front porch was completely replaced and fitted with stained glass, leadlight windows, with matching ones in the front wall, and all of the exterior walls were rendered.
 The interior alterations included a full-width polished timber vestibule with stained glass, leadlight windows (now removed, matching the design of other new windows in the facade and featuring an arrow and torch motif) and panelling of the vestry with polished timber.
 The design was completed by GB Gill, the architect for the Sunday School nearly 40 years previously, while the contractor was Mr HE Wildey.
 Dedication of the renovated church took place on 19 June 1938, when a number of pieces of church furniture were donated: a pulpit table, Communion chair, 2 pulpit chairs, oak hymn-board, crystal vases, pedestal and pulpit hymn book.

 Born in London, Gill emigrated to the colonies in 1886 before settling in Ipswich, taking over an existing practice and establishing himself as an active member of the community for over 50 years before his retirement in 1943.
 Gill was elected Associate of the Queensland Institute of Architects in 1904 and Fellow by 1913.
 He was its vice-president from 1914 to 1916 and president from 1918 to 1919.

 His early works include Brynhyfryd, a grand residence at Blackstone for Lewis Thomas (1889–90), and the original building of Ipswich Girls' Grammar School (1890–91), for which he served as a member of the Board of Trustees and later was board Chairman.
 Later, more outstanding works in Ipswich, include the City View Hotel (1908), the Cribb and Foote department store (1911) and the Soldiers' Memorial Hall in Nicholas Street (1921).
-Of the 16 buildings and 2 memorials Gill designed that are entered in the Queensland Heritage Register, the Ipswich Club House (1898) and the Hotel Metropole, a block further west of the church on Brisbane Street (1906), are notable examples of his skill with large timber houses and polychrome brickwork respectively.
+Of the 16 buildings and two memorials Gill designed that are entered in the Queensland Heritage Register, the Ipswich Club House (1898) and the Hotel Metropole, a block further west of the church on Brisbane Street (1906), are notable examples of his skill with large timber houses and polychrome brickwork respectively.